White Clover Establishment and Management Guide (B 1251)Download PDF

 Most commercially available white clover varieties are the large or ladino type.
 Most available ladino varieties have performed similarly in tests across north Georgia.
 Regal is a variety developed in Alabama that has consistently yielded well in the Southeast.
 Regal seed are readily available and well adapted statewide.
 Osceola is a Florida developed variety which is also a good performer.
 Colt and Will also produce good yields and will typically persist for two to three years under good fertility and proper grazing management.
 Ivory and Tripoli typically yield and perform well in Georgia for one to two years, but are probably the least persistent of the ladino types in this area.

-Recently two white clover varieties, Durana and Patriot, were developed and released by Dr. Joe Bouton at the University of Georgia in collaboration with Drs.
-Derek Woodfield and John Caradus, AgResearch, New Zealand.
-These two new highly persistent white clovers persist well in grazed Georgia environments and offer excellent potential to improve animal performance and longevity of clovers in pasture situations.
+Two white clover varieties, Durana and Patriot, were developed and released by Dr. Joe Bouton at the University of Georgia in collaboration with Dr. Derek Woodfield and Dr. John Caradus, AgResearch, New Zealand.
+These two newly developed white clovers persist well in grazed Georgia environments and offer excellent potential to improve both animal performance and pasture quality.

 Durana and Patriot Development